Projet-TAMIS/entre-guillemets/README.md

 Run a corpus of text files through multiple natural language processing (NLP) API vendors.
 View API results side by side so that you can get a general feel for how well each vendor works for your use case.
 Supported vendors: TextRazor, Google Cloud, IBM Watson and Rosette.

-Entre Guillemets is greatly inspired by [Cloudy Vision](https://github.com/goberoi/cloudy_vision) which meets the same types of objectives, but for computer vision APIs.
+Entre Guillemets is inspired by [Cloudy Vision](https://github.com/goberoi/cloudy_vision) which meets the same types of objectives, but for computer vision APIs.

 See [example results here](https://projet-tamis.github.io/entre-guillemets/report/).